pandit1781/pandit1781/README.md

 👋 Hi there!
 I'm Edgars.
 Originally from Riga, 🇱🇻 and now based in gorgeous city of Hamburg, 🇩🇪.

-🚀 Graduate of Advanced Data Analytics Bootcamp at [neuefische GmbH](https://github.com/neuefische), where I honed my skills in tackling data analytics projects from scratch.
+🚀 Recent graduate of Advanced Data Analytics Bootcamp at [neuefische GmbH](https://github.com/neuefische), where I honed my skills in tackling data analytics projects from scratch.

 💼 I've primarily worked in international marine transport insurance and logistics in various roles, where I crunched numbers and data, negotiated deals, and purchased insurance for major shipping clients.